Hoodoo (geology)

 A hoodoo (also called a tent rock, fairy chimney, or earth pyramid) is a tall, thin spire of rock formed by erosion.
 Hoodoos typically consist of relatively soft rock topped by harder, less easily eroded stone that protects each column from the elements.
 They generally form within sedimentary rock and volcanic rock formations.

 Hoodoos range in size from the height of an average human to heights exceeding a 10-story building.
 Hoodoo shapes are affected by the erosional patterns of alternating hard and softer rock layers.
 Minerals deposited within different rock types can cause hoodoos to have different colors throughout their height.

 Etymology

-In certain regions of western North America these rocky structures are called hoodoos.
-Hoodoo comes from a Southern Paiute word, oo’doo, which refers to a thing that is scary or inspires fear.
-Hoodoos form part of some legends of Native Americans in the American Southwest.
+In certain regions of western North America these rocky structures are called hoodoos, a name that comes from a Southern Paiute word, oo’doo, which implies something that inspires fear.
+Hoodoos are featured in some traditional legends of Indigenous peoples of the North American Southwest.
 For example, hoodoos in Bryce Canyon National Park were considered petrified remains of ancient beings who had been sanctioned for misbehavior.
-Despite the similar name, the term for these rock formations is not related to Hoodoo spirituality.
+Despite the matching spelling, the term for these rock formations is not related to Hoodoo spirituality.